ncsa/ssh-auditor/README.md

  - [x] update the 'host changes' table
  - [x] handle false positives from devices that don't use ssh password authentication but instead use the shell to do it.
- - [ ] variable re-check times - right now it's hardcoded as a full re-scan every 14 days.  in progress.
+ - [x] variable re-check times - each credential has a scan_interval in days
  - [x] better support non-standard ports - discover is the only thing that needs to be updated, the rest doesn't care.
  - [ ] possibly daemonize and add an api that bro could hook into to kick off a discover as soon as a new SSH server is detected.
  - [ ] make the store pluggable (mysql, postgresql).